-Section 4.4.1 states that "[l]awfully existing nonconforming structures other than one- and two-family dwellings may be enlarged, extended, renovated or altered only by special permit authorized by the SPGA in accordance with the procedures of Article 5.
+Section 4.4.1 states that "[1]awfully existing nonconforming structures other than one- and two-family dwellings may be enlarged, extended, renovated or altered only by special permit authorized by the SPGA in accordance with the procedures of Article 5.
 The SPGA must find that such extension, enlargement, renovation or alteration is not substantially more detrimental to the neighborhood than the existing nonconforming building.
 In making the finding that the enlargement, extension, renovation or alteration will not be substantially more detrimental, the SPGA may consider, without limitation, impacts upon the following: traffic volumes, traffic congestion, adequacy of municipal water supply and sewer capacity, noise, odor, scale, on-street parking, shading, visual effects and neighborhood character."

-In considering a special permit under §4.4 of the SZO, Staff find that the alterations proposed would not be substantially more detrimental to the neighborhood than the existing structure.
+In considering a special permit under §4.4 of the SZO, the Board finds that the alterations proposed would not be substantially more detrimental to the neighborhood than the existing structure.
 The proposal has been designed with setbacks that minimally impact the neighbors.
-The setback to the recently redeveloped 235 Lowell Street provides approximately 10 feet between the buildings at its narrowest point.
+The setback to the recently redeveloped 235 Lowell Street provides approximately 10 feet between the buildings at the narrowest point.
 A gap larger than this would hurt the streetscape along Lowell Street.
 The larger multi-unit building is setback 19 feet from 235 Lowell Street, which is over the 10 yard side yard setback requirement.
 The abutter to the rear is the Visiting Nurses Association Assisted (VNA) Living Facility.
 The VNA building is setback from the subject property and parking for the facility is located along the subject property.
 It is not anticipated that the setbacks will negatively impact the VNA.
 The two-family house was designed to be 2 1⁄2 stories in height to respond to the residential neighborhood that begins on the edge of the subject property.
 The side yard setback for the two-family is conforming at 8.1 feet.

-The floor area ratio (FAR) of the two-family must reduce in size to conform to the maximum allowed in the RA district.
+The floor area ratio (FAR) of the two-family is over the maximum allowed in the RA district and requires a Variance.
+The findings are below in Section 3.
 The FAR of the two-family plus the portion of the multi-unit building that is in the RA lot is 1.1.
-A condition of approval is that only 0.75 net square feet be located on the RA land.
 The RC land has a proposed FAR of 1.6, which is below the 2.0 allowed.
 The combined FAR for the site is 1.47.

-The ground coverage of the two-family must reduce in size to conform to the maximum allowed in the RA district.
+The ground coverage of the two-family is over the maximum allowed in the RA district and requires a Variance.
+The findings are below in Section 3.
 The ground coverage of the two-family plus the portion of the multi-unit building that is in the RA lot is 52%.
-A condition of approval is that buildings cover a maximum of 50% of the RA land.
 The RC land has a proposed coverage of 64%, which is below the 70% allowed.
 The combined coverage for the site is 61%.